Retail & Consumer Goods

 Some weapons are completely prohibited.
 It is illegal to manufacture, sell, hire, lend, or give these items to anyone, regardless of age.
 Since July 2021, private possession is also illegal.

-September 2025 update: Ninja swords (straight blades over 50cm) were added to the prohibited list.
+August 2025 update: Ninja swords — straight blades between 14 and 24 inches with a tanto-style point — were added to the prohibited list from 1 August 2025.
 If you previously sold these, you must stop immediately.

 What to do if you receive stock of prohibited items: Do not sell them.
 Contact your local Trading Standards or police for guidance on disposal.
 Continuing to sell prohibited weapons risks imprisonment.